texstudio-org/texstudio/utilities/manual/source/configuration.md

 -   Arguments as placeholders: if the completed commands have options which need to be filled out, placeholders are put at these positions and they can be jumped to by using `Ctrl+Right`/`Ctrl+Left`.
--   Insert Arguments: Insert the typical argumen names like *num* & *den* in case of `\frac{num}{den}`
+-   Insert Arguments: Insert the typical argument names like *num* & *den* in case of `\frac{num}{den}`

-Usually the autodection mechanism works reliably.
+Usually the auto-detection mechanism works reliably.
 In rare cases, you may want to force the use of predetermined completion lists.

 TeXstudio allows to select the additional word lists under \"Configure TeXstudio\" -\> \"Completion\" in *advanced mode*.
 The names